Snow in western Kansas giving hope for spring planting - NewsBreak

 He says overall, his wheat harvest this year doesn’t look great.

 “It’s been a struggle,” Dirks said.
 “I got some wheat that never even emerged.
-Some spotty stands and some that looks OK, nothing looks exceptional this year.”
+Some spotty stands and some that look ok, nothing looks exceptional this year.”

 He expects Wednesday’s moisture to impact some of his wheat crop.

 “I think the stuff that came up, it should help it,” Dirks said.
 “The stuff that didn’t come up, I’m thinking it’s too late to do any good for it.”
-KSN Storm Track 3 Weather Forecast
+How much snow has fallen in Kansas?

 Agriculture expert John Jenkinson agrees, saying an abundant wheat crop won’t happen, but it will be beneficial.